 Student Loan Forgiveness Programs

 The Department of Personnel and Administration publishes annual, up-to-date information about eligibility requirements for federal loan forgiveness programs designed to incentivize public service and help make the State of Colorado an employer of choice.
+Recent events have made student loan repayment difficult for many public employees.
+On this page you can find additional information and strategies for reducing your student loan anxiety.

 If you are employed by a government or non-profit organization, you may be able to receive loan forgiveness under the Public Service Loan Forgiveness Program.
 The PSLF Program forgives the remaining balance on your direct loans after you have made 120 qualifying monthly payments under a repayment plan while working full-time for a qualified employer.